Not offered in 2016

 Applicants must normally hold an approved degree or equivalent qualification from an approved tertiary institution with major studies in creative writing, drama performance or screen production.
 However the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

-In addition applicants must submit a portfolio of writing of approximately 20 pages.
-Work (published or unpublished) can be in more than one genre.
-It can be work previously assessed in university or TAFE writing topics.
-Candidates must also submit a statement of no more than 300 words explaining what they hope to achieve in the degree as well as a CV of no more than three pages detailing publications, work and educational background, plus any relevant professional or community experience.
+In addition, applicants must submit a portfolio of work and be available for an interview (which can be conducted over the telephone if necessary).
+The portfolio can include: a VHS or DVD show-reel; examples of written work that applies to screen production; a statement of no more than two pages outlining what they hope to achieve in the degree; and a CV of no more than three pages detailing industry experience, publications, educational background, plus any relevant professional or community experience.

 The course aims to provide a high quality postgraduate program in which writers, actors, directors and producers can enhance their creative and practical skills within a framework of academic study.
 It fulfils the need for professional studies in creative writing, drama and screen production at postgraduate level.
 Candidates will undertake coursework in one of these streams.